Zequez/logseq-vault/pages/Becoming a Time Maker.md

 		- I expect that I need a clock and a calendar to manage time effectively
 	- I assume time passes the same to everyone
-		- I expect everyone feels the same way as me about time -
+		- I expect everyone feels the same way as me about time
+	- I assume time is cyclic and repeats itself
+	-
+	-
 		-
 	-